Electronics Production Engineer

 Strong analytical skills and fault-finding expertise, particularly in electronics down to component level.

-Knowledge of RF test techniques, high voltage electronics, and encapsulation would be beneficial
+Knowledge of RF test techniques, high voltage electronics, and encapsulation is beneficial.

 Experience in problem-solving methodologies (8D, A3, Root Cause Analysis).

-Proficiency with ERP/SAP systems and understanding of SPC data would be preferable.
+Proficiency with ERP/SAP systems and understanding of SPC data is preferable.

 Get the latest insights and jobs direct.
 Sign up for our newsletter.